 Nonprofits start with impassioned people ready to make a difference in the world.
 It only takes one person or a small group to hold passion strong enough to forge ahead and start a nonprofit or charitable organization.
 But just like with any business, there is a lot of research and planning that goes into starting a nonprofit.
 There are legal, accounting, and technical considerations as well as funding to consider.
-Getting the steps in starting a nonprofit 501c3 come after that, but are just as important to accomplishing your goals.
+Getting the steps in starting a nonprofit 501c3 come after that, but getting them right are just as important to accomplishing your goals.

 A Brief History of the Nonprofit Movement for Inspiration

 If you’re passionate about a cause, starting a nonprofit 501c3 enables you to make a difference.
 Change can begin with the smallest nonprofit organization and often does.

 - The Salvation Army was founded in 1865 by William Booth.
 He was an evangelist who wanted to offer practical help to impoverished people.
 It is now the 5th largest US nonprofit.

 - Goodwill was founded in 1902 in Boston by Rev. Edgar J. Helms.
 He collected used household goods and clothing in wealthier areas of the city.
 He then trained and hired impoverished folks to mend and repair the used goods.

 - In 1916, two years after coining the term “birth control,” Margaret Sanger began a revolution in a Brooklyn storefront.
 She opened America’s first birth control clinic which was the start of what is now Planned Parenthood.